quii/learn-go-with-tests/context-aware-reader.md

 ## Write the minimal amount of code for the test to run and check the failing test output

-Update our signature to accept a context
+The compiler is telling us what to do; update our signature to accept a context

 ```go
 func NewCancellableReader(ctx context.Context, rdr io.Reader) io.Reader {